 The Authority leases its primary office space from the County under annual lease agreements.
-Rent expense paid to the County during 2019 and 2018 was \$0.
+Rent expense paid to the County during 2020 and 2019 was \$0.

-The Authority entered into an agreement with the County for the Authority to operate the Golf Course effective June 1, 2007, for a renewable one-year term ending May 31, 2008.
+The Authority entered into an agreement with the County for the Authority to operate the Green Tree Golf Course (the "Golf Course") effective June 1, 2007, for a renewable one-year term ending May 31, 2008.
 On July 14, 2008, the Authority and County amended the initial agreement to December 31, 2007, and enter into a renewal agreement for one year commencing January 1, 2008 and ending December 31, 2008.
-A renewed agreement was finalized on December 27, 2013, that was substantially comparable to the previous agreement.
-The Authority will perform the day-to-day operation of the Golf Course including the Golf Course's pro shop and club house.
+A renewed agreement was finalized on December 27, 2013, that was substantially comparable to the previous agreement and is still effective to date.
+The Authority performs the day-to-day operation of the Golf Course including the Golf Course's pro shop and club house.
 All of the Golf Course equipment which is currently owned by the County shall remain County property but shall be made available for the use and benefit of the Authority.
 At the discretion of the County Treasurer, the Authority makes one annual payment of revenue and interest to the County, if net proceeds are available.
 The net revenue shall be based upon the gross revenues of the Golf Course (including green fees, net pro shop sales, and any other revenue generated in connection with Golf Course operations) less operating and management expenses that are incurred by the Authority pursuant to the agreement.
-For 2019 and 2018, no payments were made to the County, as no net proceeds were available as of December 31, 2019 and 2018.
+For 2020 and 2019, no payments were made to the County, as no net proceeds were available as of December 31, 2020 and 2019.